-The 2015 Hiroshima Prize awarded to Professor Anatoli Mikhailov
+The 2018 Hiroshima Prize awarded to Mike van Graan

 The Hiroshima Foundation was created in 1989 following a bequest by the Swedish author Edita Morris (1902-1988) who was married to the American author Ira Morris (1903-1972).
 It is named after Edita Morris’ most famous novel The Flowers of Hiroshima which describes the suffering caused by the atomic bomb.
 Edita and Ira Morris’ son Ivan Morris (1925-1976) was professor in Japanology and one of the first interpreters sent into Hiroshima after the explosion of the bomb.

 The Foundation presents awards to women and men who contribute, in a cultural field, to fostering dialogue, understanding and peace in conflict areas.
-The award is now presented, in principle, every second year.
+The award is normally presented every second year, but intervals vary.
+The 2015 prize was awarded to Professor Anatoli Mikhailov, founder and rector of the European Humanities University in Vilnius, Lithuania.
 The 2014 prizes were given to the Canadian General and Senator Roméo Dallaire and the dancer and choreographer Kettly Noël.
-No prize was given in 2012.
 The 2010 prize was awarded to the British documentary filmmaker Kim Longinotto.
 In 2008 the award was presented to the principals of two schools in Sri Lanka in recognition of their efforts to foster mutual understanding for Tamil and Sinhalese culture.
 The 2006 prize was given to Elena Nemirovskaya, Director and founder of the Moscow School of Political Studies.
 In 2004 the prize was awarded to Borka Pavićević, founder of the Centre for Cultural Decontamination in Belgrade, with additional prizes to Biljana Srbljanović and Jasmina Tesanović, Serbian authors and peace activists.
 Further information on the Foundation, including a biography of Edita Morris and a full list of recipients of previous awards, can be found on the Foundation's website http://www.hiroshimafoundation.net .

 The Board of the Foundation is composed of Professor Daniel Tarschys, chairman, Suzanne Osten, Thomas Ouchterlony, Chandras Rajakaruna, Sara Gidlund, Elisabeth Toll and Hans Christopher Toll.